astral-sh/ruff/README.md

 Third, Ruff can _automatically add_ `noqa` directives to all failing lines.
 This is useful when migrating a new codebase to Ruff.
-You can run `ruff /path/to/file.py --add-noqa` to automatically add `noqa` directives to all failing lines, with the appropriate error codes.
+You can run `ruff /path/to/file.py --add-noqa` to automatically add `noqa` directives to all failing lines, with the appropriate rule codes.

 ## Supported Rules

 Regardless of the rule's origin, Ruff re-implements every rule in Rust as a first-party feature.

-By default, Ruff enables all `E` and `F` error codes, which correspond to those built-in to Flake8.
+By default, Ruff enables all `E` and `F` rule codes, which correspond to those built-in to Flake8.

 The 🛠 emoji indicates that a rule is automatically fixable by the `--fix` command-line option.